Observations from first open day of Ravens' organized team activities

 Undrafted standouts

-Of the Ravens’ five-man undrafted wide receiver class, the one that stood out the most yesterday was Tim Patrick.
+Of the Ravens’ five-man undrafted wide receiver class, the one who stood out the most yesterday was Tim Patrick.
 The former Utah player made two very nice catches, including one in which he went high and snatched the ball out of the air.
 Coaches are always encouraging young receivers to go up and attack the football and Patrick, who is 6-4 and 208 pounds, certainly did that yesterday, showing very good hands.

-Another undrafted player that looked promising was Maine defensive lineman Pat Ricard.
+Another undrafted player who looked promising was Maine defensive lineman Pat Ricard.
 In one drill, he badly beat fourth-round pick Nico Siragusa before getting to the quarterback.
-Ricard is the type of hard working and hard-charging player that the Ravens organization loves.
+Ricard is the type of hard working and hard-charging player the Ravens organization loves.
 There’s a long way to go, but Ricard figures to get a nice look.
 Just like with undrafted linebackers, the Ravens have a pretty good track record with undrafted defensive linemen.

 Tight end stockpile